 People are aware that the food they eat affects their health, but what is less well known is the impact producing, processing and distribution has on the world's resources and environmental quality.
 The global food system has a huge environmental impact.
-It accounts for between 14-30% of global greenhouse gas emissions, generates an enormous amount of waste and pollution, and contributes to the degradation of natural resources such as air, water and soil quality, wildlife and biodiversity3.
+It accounts for 30% of global greenhouse gas emissions, generates an enormous amount of waste and pollution, and contributes to the degradation of natural resources such as air, water and soil quality, wildlife and biodiversity (Vermeulen et al., 2012).